ABouttefeux/lattice-qcd-rs/README.md

 ## Usage

-Add `lattice_qcd_rs = { version = "0.2.0", git = "https://github.com/ABouttefeux/lattice_qcd_rs", branch = "main" }` into your `cargo.toml`.
+Add `lattice_qcd_rs = { version = "0.2.0", git = "https://github.com/ABouttefeux/lattice_qcd_rs" }` into your `cargo.toml`.
+The set of features are
+ - `serde-serialize` on by default permit the use of serde on some structure
+ - `no-overflow-test` usage interns to desable overflow test for coverage.

-for the moment it is not on crates.io.
+At the moment it is not on crates.io.
 Maybe I will add it.
 But for the moment it is still in development.
 Note that you may want to specify a specific commit as for now I may introduce breaking changes.
 I will however commit to more stability once I am ready to release version `0.2.0`.